gretaegan/aviation-glossary/README.md

 - Code Institute Tutor team.
 The tutor team, with special thanks to Jo, have helped me to find solutions to issues I had with the project and were always super kind.

-- Alexander from Code Institute Tutor Support.
-When I realized that I would have no internet for the week leading up to submitting this project, he was extremely helpful in allowing me find a solution.
+- Alexander from Code Institute Student Care When I realized that I would have no internet for the week leading up to submitting this project, he was extremely helpful in allowing me find a solution.

 - Captain Andy O'Shea and the rest of the Airline Pilot Club, for providing me with invaluably useful content for the glossary, and lots of encouragement to create the project.